-WARNING: For your safety the information in this manual must be followed to minimize the risk of fire or explosion or to prevent property damage, personal injury or death.
+WARNING: For your safety the information in this manual must be followed to minimize the risk of fire or explosion or to prevent property damage, personal injury or loss of life.

-- -Do not store or use gasoline or other flammable vapor and liquids in the vicinity of this or any other appliance. - -WHAT DO YOU DO IF YOU SMELL GAS - \ Do not try to light any appliance. - \ Do not touch any electrical switch; do not use any phone in your building. - \ Clear the room, building or area of all occupants. - \ Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - \ If you cannot reach your gas supplier, call the fire department. - Installation and service must be performed by a qualified installer, service agency or the gas supplier.
+Do not store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance.

+WHAT TO DO IF YOU SMELL GAS

+- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Clear the room, building or area of all occupants. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.

+Installation and service must be performed by a qualified installer, service agency or the gas supplier.